iPelino/tento/CONTRIBUTING.md

 The project is organized as follows:

 - `backend/`: Django API server
-- `frontend/`: React web application
+- `frontend/`: React web application with TypeScript and Vite
 - `mobile/`: Flutter mobile application
 - `infrastructure/`: Kubernetes and deployment configurations